domenicosolazzo/practice-stoicism/Quotes.md

 - Make the best use of what is in your power, and take the rest as it happens.
 - First say to yourself what you would be; and then do what you have to do.
 - The appearance of things to the mind is the standard of every action to man.
+- If, for example, you are fond of a specific ceramic cup, remind yourself that it is only ceramic cups in general of which you are fond.
+Then, if it breaks, you will not be disturbed.
+If you kiss your child, or your wife, say that you only kiss things which are human, and thus you will not be disturbed if either of them dies.
 - Whatever you would make habitual, practice it; and if you would not make a thing habitual, do not practice it, but accustom yourself to something else.